 Kariega Foundation is the conservation arm of the Kariega Game Reserve, home to the world famous poaching survivor Thandi.
 Thandi was one of three rhinos poached in March 2012 and the only survivor.
-Since that horrific night Thandi has made a miraculous recovery and has gone on to have three calves.
+Since that horrific night Thandi has made a miraculous recovery and has gone on to have four calves.

 The purpose of the Kariega Foundation is to enhance the well-being of local communities through enterprise development, education and youth development; and to be united in its efforts to protect and conserve the natural heritage of the Eastern Cape, particularly the Kariega wilderness.